Dental Malpractice Insurance (What is TAIL Coverage?)

 In that way, you wouldn’t have to pay for a tail.
 And then the third way of getting out of having to pay for tail is if your new employer pays for your old tail.
 And that’s called nose coverage.
 It’s not prohibitively expensive for most general dentists.
 If you get into some subspecialties into surgical specialties, that type of thing can be more expensive.
 But it’s not a break-the-bank type cost.
 If you have claims-made coverage, you do not want to go on without tail coverage.
 I have had a few people who said, you know what, I don’t want to pay the tail costs.
 I’m willing to accept the risk.

 And it just seems like a foolish risk to take $6,000 to cover your tail.
-Whereas a malpractice claim could be many multiples of that potentially.
+Whereas a dental malpractice insurance claim could be many multiples of that potentially.
 Plus, I would hate to have that hanging over anyone’s head.
 Anyway, that’s a little primer for claims to make coverage for a dentist.

 Dental Contract Questions?